strimzi/proposals/056-zk-kraft-migration.md

 **_Actions_**

 The operator starts a reconciliation but there are no actual actions to be executed.
-The `KRaftMigrationManager` component just prepares, with an internal status change, to be ready for the migration process.
+The `KRaftMigrationManager` component just prepares itself, with an internal status change, to be ready for the migration process.
 The current reconciliation ends.

 **_Status changes_**